 Langley's adventitious angles

-A seemingly simple problem first posed in 1922 by E. M. Langley in connection with an isosceles triangle.
+Langley's adventitious angles is a seemingly simple problem first posed in 1922 by E. M. Langley in connection with an isosceles triangle.
 In its original form, it is stated as follows: ABC is an isosceles triangle.
 B = C = 80°.
 CF at 30° to AC cuts AB in F. BE at 20° to AB cuts AC in E. Prove angle BEF = 30°.
 (No mention is made of D. Perhaps it is at the intersection of BE and CF.)

 A number of solutions appeared shortly after, including this one given by J. W. Mercer: Draw BG at 20° to BC, cutting CA in G. Then angle GBF = 60° and angles BGC and BCG are 80°.
 So BC = BG.
-Also angle BCF = angle BFC = 50°, so BF = BG and triangle BFG is equilateral.
+Also angle BCF = angle BFC = 50°, so BF = BC and triangle BFG is equilateral.
 But angle GBE = 40° = angle BEG, so BG = GE = GF.
 And angle ° = 40°, hence GEF = 70° and BEF = 30°.